ironhack-labs/lab-es6-javascript-koans/README.md

 - Change the code to pass the test
 - Refresh the page to see that the test is passing

 :::warning
-Leave the `expect` lines unchanged! :eyes:
+Leave the expect lines unchanged! 👀
 :::

 This process has to be done for each test. **Do not uncomment all the tests and launch the app.
 It will be more difficult for you to see if your code is passing the tests.**